datacarpentry/genomics-workshop/instructors/AMI-setup.md

 - a Maintainer for one of the Genomics lessons, or
 - contributing to the Genomics lessons

-The Carpentries staff can create AMI instances for you.
+The Carpentries staff will create AMI instances for you.
 Please contact [team@carpentries.org](mailto:team@carpentries.org).

 **If you are:**